Cunliffe Residence - 1912

 Source: City of North Vancouver Planning Department

-Key elements that define the heritage character of Cunliffe Residence
+Key elements that define the heritage character of Cunliffe Residence include its:

 - setback from street in line with neighbouring residences

 - residential form, scale and massing, as expressed by its rectangular plan, one and one-half storey plus basement height, and front gabled roof with saddlebag wall dormers

 - wood-frame construction, with cedar shingle cladding, wooden drop siding at the foundation, lattice under the front verandah, and closed eaves with wooden tongue-and-groove soffits

 - Craftsman-influenced details, such as its tapered verandah columns

 - additional exterior details such as: flared front gable peak; inset open, full-width open verandah with intricate, patterned balustrade; central, upper storey balcony with intricate balustrade; angled and square-sided, first-storey bay windows; original wooden front door with four vertical glazed openings; and internal red-brick chimney